In This Article

 Sometimes companies offer restricted stocks in addition to, or instead of, employee stock options.
 The two most common types are restricted stock units (RSUs) and restricted stock awards (RSAs).
 An RSU is when an employer agrees to provide shares of the company at a future date when specific criteria is met.
 An RSA is similar, except the shares can be purchased right away on the day that they’re granted.

-If your employer is a startup, keep that in mind when signing up for employee stock options.
+For startups, keep that in mind when signing up for employee stock options.
 Taking a smart approach to this benefit involves thinking about your financial future and figuring out the goals you have for your money.
 Once you understand what you’re hoping for financially, you can then figure out how employee stock options can play a role in your long-term financial well-being.